 \subsection{Critical bubble probability}

 The separatrix configurations are suppressed by $\sim e^{-65}$ at the temperature we simulate.
-Our lattice Monte Carlo simulations therefore use the multicanonical method~\cite{Berg:1991cf, Berg:1992qua} to overcome this suppression and generate a sufficient number of near-critical bubble configurations (see Ref.~\cite{Gould:2021dzl} for its application to the current model).
-The order parameter $\op$ is measured, yielding a histogram that (below the critical temperature) will resemble Fig.~\ref{fig:full_hist}.
-If the choice of order parameter, system volume and geometry admit, then there will be a local minimum between the metastable and stable phase peaks that we identify with the separatrix.
-From this local minimum, an estimate of $\op$ corresponding to critical bubble configurations, $\crit$, can be inferred.
+Our Monte Carlo simulations therefore use the multicanonical method~\cite{Berg:1991cf, Berg:1992qua} to overcome this suppression and generate a sufficient number of near-critical bubble configurations (see Ref.~\cite{Gould:2021dzl} for its application to the current model).
+The order parameter $\op$ is measured, yielding a histogram that (below $T_c$) will resemble Fig.~\ref{fig:full_hist}.
+If the choice of order parameter, system volume and geometry admit, then there will be a local minimum between the metastable and stable phase peaks that we identify with the separatrix, at $\op=\crit$.
+This corresponds to critical bubble configurations.
 Configurations sufficiently near the separatrix $\op \in [\crit - \frac{\epsilon}{2}, \crit + \frac{\epsilon}{2}]$ are used as the initial conditions for evolution of the the lattice versions of the stochastic evolution equations~(\ref{eq:langevin_phi}) and~(\ref{eq:langevin_pi}), along with momenta drawn from a Gaussian distribution.
 The final result is independent of the exact choice of $\epsilon$, but it should be sufficiently small that the sampled configurations correspond to near-critical bubbles.

 From the selected near-separatrix field configurations we can determine the probabilities~$P(\op)$ for the critical bubble and metastable phases and we normalise the probability of being in the critical configuration to that of the metastable phase,